 When you place an order, we’ll keep the personal data you give us forever unless you ask us to remove it, this is done so in order to uphold our industry-first and only Lifetime Guarantee.
 We also hold it for this period of time so we can comply with our legal and contractual obligations around product recalls and so on.

-When we do this, we have procedures in place to ensure your data receives the same protection as if it were being processed inside the UK by ensuring at least one of the following safeguards is implemented:
+If we need to transfer your data outside of the UK or EEA, we ensure your data receives the same protection as if it were being processed inside the UK by ensuring at least one of the following safeguards is implemented:

 At the end of the day, the data you share with and that we collect as per the detail described in this policy, is your data.
 As such you have rights over what we hold and how we use it.
-Where we are the controller of your personal data, you have the right to ask for:
+Where we are the controller of your personal data, you have the following rights:

 You have the right to request a copy of any information we hold about you at any time, and also to have that information corrected if it is inaccurate.
-To ask for your information or to change it at any time, please contact firstname.lastname@example.org, log into your account and edit your preferences or call us on +44 1928 571 677. *There may be a small fee depending on the type of information you request, we’re not a huge corporate business so one of our dedicated team will spend time to collate all your information which could take some time, the charge will cover the costs of our thoroughness.
+To ask for your information or to change it at any time, please contact firstname.lastname@example.org log into your account and edit your preferences or call us on +44 (0)1928 571 677.
+You can also write to us at Protein Works Units 1-2 Aragon Court, Manor Park, Runcorn, Cheshire WA7 1SP United Kingdom.

 There are several ways you can stop direct marketing communications from us: